Rusutsu resort information & après-ski

 There are half a dozen bars and night spots in the Rusutsu Resort Hotel, including the Obrist bar; or for sports events, check out the bar named after the one sport guests are unlikely to see played here, Cricket.

 Each of the 12 restaurants in Rusutsu is located within the large Rusutsu Resort Hotel building.
 However, the resort does manage to offer a great range of global cuisine, enabling guests on half-board deals to eat at a different establishment every night.

 For traditional food from the local Hokkaido region, try Kazahana in the Rusutsu Tower.
-The restaurant specialises in Japanese cuisine made using the fresh and natural ingredients, all served in a Western-style dining room.
-Kazahana also features a traditional Japanese Teppanyaki bar where you can watch the chef cook and serves your food straight from the hot plate.
+The restaurant specialises in Japanese cuisine made using fresh and natural ingredients.
+Kazahana also features a traditional Japanese Teppanyaki bar where you can watch the chef cook, serving up food straight from a large hot plate.